 How to enter the water?

-For you to have a placement reference, we recommend that press your ears with your biceps and hold one hand on the other.
+To have a placement reference, we recommend that Press your ears with your biceps and keep one hand on the other.

 Practice, practice and practice